Runtime-Terrors-Organization/covid-dashboard-application/README.md

 # Positive-Covid-Dashboard
-A dashboard geared towards showing positive progress in the fight against covid-19
+A dashboard geared towards showing positive progress in the fight against covid-19.
+Users can view updated provincial vacination data and view regional specific data by using the dropdown menu.

 # Technology Used
 Tailwinds CSS,